github/learn.github.com/p/normal.md

 that our working directory is clean (and also that our current branch has two commits that we haven't pushed yet).

-If during the **staging** part of this workflow you want to see not just what files have changed or are staged, but what the differences are, you can use the `git diff` command to find that out.
+If during the "staging" part of this workflow you want to see not just what files have changed or are staged, but what the differences are, you can use the `git diff` command to find that out.

 ### changes that have not been staged ###

-One of the most common things you'll do with `git diff` is to see what changes you've made in your working directory that have not been **staged** yet.
+One of the most common things you'll do with `git diff` is to see what changes you've made in your working directory that have not been "staged" yet.

-Let's say that we edit the simplegit.rb file to add a function, and we edit the `README` file to add a new author to the list.
+Let's say that we edit the `simplegit.rb` file to add a function, and we edit the `README` file to add a new author to the list.
 Then we stage the `README` file with `git add README`.
 Running `git status` will show us that `README` is staged and `simplegit.rb` is modified but not yet staged.